juniorsundarCasual/TGT/vault/volume-5.chapter-305.md

 Shuri suffered defeat after defeat, even with the new format.
 However, she also noticed something interesting: the interception range had narrowed.
 Instead of seven steps into the future, she was now being intercepted at the fourth step.
 Although this meant that she could more easily react to changes, the tougher time limit was also working against her.

 But a trend was observed, which warranted further investigation.
 Unfortunately, she could no longer continue playing as Marie insisted that Shuri get her sleep.
 Night had passed and the sun was nearly peaking over the horizon.
-She wouldn't get her full eight hours, but Shuri wasn't planning to retire anyways.
-She was close, she could feel it.
+She wouldn't be able to get her full eight hours, but Shuri wasn't planning to retire anyways.
+She was so close, she could feel it on the tip of her fingertips.

 ____

 "Today's the last day, isn't it?"
 Marie inquired, as she noticed Shuri walk in with a confident smirk on her face.
 "Have you finished the task I handed you?"

-"I challenge you to a game of chess," Shuri side-stepped the inquiry and got straight to the point.
+Shuri side-stepped the inquiry and got straight to the point and said, “I challenge you to a game of chess.”

 "Just like yesterday?"
 Marie sighed.

-"Yes, but with a surprise twist," Shuri retrieved a silver coin from her jacket pocket and placed it on the table.
+"Yes, but with a surprise twist," Shuri said, retrieving a silver coin from her jacket pocket and placing it on the table.
 "Before each turn, the player moving their piece must first call heads or tails and shuffle this coin.
 There is a time limit of two seconds for calling and shuffling the coin.
 If the person wins the call, they can move a piece.
 If they don't then their turn is forfeit.
 Every time a piece is captured, the owner of the losing piece is allowed to call a coin shuffle.
-If they win the call, the captured piece survives and the capturer dies instead."
+If they win the call, the captured piece survives, and the capturer dies instead."

 Marie propped up her left brow, "That's a lot of rules for a simple game."